DEFRA/ffc-pay-batch-validator/README.md

 3. Use Azure cloud hosted storage

 If any option other than `1` is taken, then the connection strings in `local.settings.json` will need to be updated.

+## Configuration

+The `local.settings.json` is used to hold all local development environment values.
+This file assumes option `1` above is taken and therefore contains no sensitive values and can be committed to source control.

 ## Running the application